Overview & Requirements

-To apply for the E-challenge, universities should submit a letter of intent describing how they intend to use the $10,000 start-up grant and how they will commit to creating an energy management program.
-This letter must be signed by a member of university staff or administration within the department or college championing the program.
-Additionally, the university must submit a list of buildings within the scope of their program that includes the address and square footage, a list of proposed energy team members and positions, and a complete E-Challenge timeline by November 30, 2019.
+To apply for the E-Challenge, colleges/universities should submit a letter of intent describing how they intend to use the $10,000 start-up grant and how they will commit to creating an energy management program.
+This letter must be signed by a member of the college/university staff or administration within the department or college championing the program.
+Additionally, the college/university must submit the number of buildings within the scope of their program, the percent of buildings that are metered (electricity and natural gas) at the building level, a list of proposed energy team members and positions, and a complete E-Challenge timeline by November 30, 2019.
 Download a copy of the E-Challenge timeline template here.

 Screening of applications will be completed by December 10, 2019.
 All entrants will be notified, via email, by December 14, 2019.
 The qualifying entrants may receive a start-up grant and will move on to developing an energy management plan to be judged by a panel of industry experts.
 Additional details will be provided upon notification.

-Finial submission of the energy management plan including: Energy Management Toolbox, Energy Management Handbook, and any other supporting documents is due March 31, 2020.
+Final submission of the energy management plan including Energy Management Toolbox, Energy Management Handbook, and any other supporting documents is due March 31, 2020.
 In May, a finalist or finalists will be chosen to participate in DTE’s SEM program.
-The top two qualifying energy management plans will automatically be awarded a place in DTE’s SEM program; others will be awarded based on availability.
+The top two energy management plans will qualify for a place in DTE’s SEM program; others will be awarded based on availability.

-Finalists will be recognized at the 2020 DTE/ESD Energy Conference and Exhibition scheduled for Tuesday, May 5, 2020 at the Suburban Collection Showplace in Novi.
-Further recognition will be provided by the Engineering Society of Detroit.
+Finalists will be recognized at the 2020 DTE/ESD Michigan Energy Efficiency Conference and Exhibition scheduled for Tuesday, May 5, 2020 at the Suburban Collection Showplace in Novi.

 All submitted material becomes the property of ESD and will not be returned (does not imply ownership).